Battleground (film): Development and casting

+Filming

 The film was in production from April 5 to June 3, 1949, with location shooting in northern California, Oregon, and Washington state.
 Fort Lewis, Washington was used for the tank sequence showing the relief of the 101st Airborne by Patton's Third Army.
 Shooting took 20 days less than was scheduled, due in part to innovative measures taken by Schary such as processing film as it was shot, then dubbing and cutting it so that scenes could be previewed within two days of being shot.
 The film came in almost $100,000 under budget.

+Upon the conclusion of filming, cinematographer Paul C. Vogel described his work in a professional journal:

+Except for the opening scenes (filmed at Sawtelle General Hospital) and the climax (shot at Fort McArthur), Battleground was filmed indoors on Metro-Goldwyn-Mayer’s Stage 15.
+This is a cavernous affair, measuring 130x320 feet with a ceiling height of 70 feet, nearly three million cubic feet of air....All lighting...was from overhead....However, it frequently left actors' faces black under their regulation G.I. helmets.
+Supplementary lighting for face modelling was used from the floor up....despite the constant 40 degrees temperature maintained by the stepped-up air conditioning system, we discovered that soon after lighting the set each morning, the lamp heat started the air currents flowing—but not always in the same direction!
+We turned this meteorological oddity to advantage placing our fog machines—spraying vaporized light machine oil—at strategic positions, allowing the indoor currents to waft our fog into the desired place....En passant, the constant fog—chemical, not mental—in which we worked for more than seven weeks killed the desire to smoke.
+Cinematographers overly addicted to nicotine might try this effective, but drastic cure."

+Release

 Battleground received a number of premieres before its general release.
 A private showing for President Harry S. Truman was arranged even before the premiere in Washington D.C. on November 9, 1949, which was attended by McAuliffe, who commanded the 101st during the siege.
 Two days later, the film premiered in New York City, and then on December 1 in Los Angeles.

-Response
+Reception

 Battleground was MGM's largest grossing film in five years.
 According to studio records it earned $4,722,000 in the US and Canada and $1,547,000 elsewhere resulting in a profit of $2,388,000, making it the studio's most profitable picture of the year.
 It was rated by Photoplay as the best picture of the year.

 MGM released a similar film in 1951, Go for Broke!, also starring Van Johnson and directed by Pirosh.

-Awards and honors
+Awards and nominations

 The film was nominated for the American Film Institute's 2001 list AFI's 100 Years...100 Thrills.